MrKort/Pcfb_Final_Project/README.md

 Two freely available methods/packages were tried to construct the phylogenetic tree: Phylip and MEGA.
 MEGA claims to have command line functionality, yet when we want to run a function it opens a GUI.
 This is not what we want, because we want a fully automated pipeline.
 So we decided to continue with Phylip.

-Started working on pipeline. - Kort
+Still working on pipeline. - Kort

 Trying to refine msa by muscle and mafft - H
 Looking into how to make phylogenetic trees - Kort